BikoReleased 18th August, 1980

 The single first charted in the UK on 23 August 1980, peaked at 38 and stayed in the UK Top75 for three weeks.

 The versions of Biko and Shosholoza that feature on this single release are available on the the digital only album ‘Flotsam and Jetsam’.
-Jetzt Kommt Die Flut is available on the German version of the third album ‘ein deutsches album’.
+There are also German versions of both Peter’s third and fourth solo albums, entitled ‘ein deutsches album’ and ‘deutsches album’ respectively.

 The single was released on 7″ & 12″ vinyl.